Dumeetra/CrazyTown/README.md

 # CrazyTown
  ##### Crazytown is a game in which cars are guided by the player to houses of the same color as the cars.
 There is minimum one car and maximum ten.
  ##### The cars can turn right or left.
-If the car receives no mouse input (hover the mouse over a car and click the mouse) before reaching an intersection, it continues going straight.
+If the car receives no mouse input (hover the mouse over a driving car and click the mouse) before reaching an intersection, it continues going straight.
  ##### The directions are seen from the player's angle (not the driver's).
  ##### The mouse input is as follows:
 > - If the car is driving horizontally to turn up: press the left button